Dear Parents: Here’s What You Should Know About Letter Grades

 Good teachers don’t punish students with bad grades.

 In fact, the % that do would likely be extraordinarily low.
 It’s possible that some teachers do, I guess.
 And not being in every classroom to see every student-teacher transaction, it’s obviously just guesswork on my end.
 But from my decade-plus in education, it’s something I very rarely see.
 There are bad accountants, bad doctors, and bad CEOs, so there are ‘bad teachers,’ too.
 But believing that teachers are out to get your child–or for the children to sway you to believe that–is a slippery slope.

 They don’t matter as much as you think they do.

 Yes, a student can learn to accept ‘bad grades’ so that they lose their sting, and students lose their motivation in the process.
 In that way, Cs and Ds and Fs in 3rd grade ‘matter.’
 But in reality, even after a high school, a student with a 2.3 GPA can still accomplish anything he or she wants to accomplish.
 Letter grades are static and subjective snapshots of one point in time.

 That’s it.
 Nothing more, nothing less.
 And honestly, they’re not even very good at that.

 How should we respond?
 A few years ago I wrote 12 Alternatives To Letter Grades In Education.
-I probably should rethink a lot of that, and update it in light of some related changes.
+That could be a start.